Frequently Asked Questions

 Not at all.
 While I specialize in supporting neurodivergent clients, including those with ADHD, I work with people from all walks of life.
 You don’t need a diagnosis to benefit from therapy.
 If you’re feeling anxious, overwhelmed, stuck in patterns, or just looking for a space to explore your thoughts and emotions, you’re welcome here.
 I'm here to support you, whomever you are and whatever you’re struggling with.

-What is your approach to therapy?
+What is your overall approach to therapy?

 I work from an attachment-based, humanistic approach, which means I see you as a whole person, not just your struggles.
 We’ll focus on building trust, validating your emotions, and creating a safe, authentic connection where you can heal and grow.
 We’ll also explore your attachment style, or how your early relationships shaped your emotional world and patterns.